CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-mzmine2_version2-51.md

 #### 10. Use the GNPS Export module

-Use the dedicated module "*Submit to/Export for GNPS*" in MZmine to export the needed file:
+Use the dedicated module "*Submit to/Export for GNPS*" in MZmine under *Feature list methods > Export/Import*  to export the needed file:

 - the **feature quantification table** (.CSV file format) with LC-MS feature intensities.
 - the **MS/MS spectral summary** (.MGF file), with a representative MS/MS spectrum per LC-MS feature.
 The MS/MS spectrum correspond either to the most intense MS/MS found for the feature, or to the merged spectrum (new feature !)